hn303/CamLandEc-RM03/supervision2-exercises.md

 ![](statics/Sup2_translate1.PNG)

+Note: As this supervision is for introducing how QGIS and raster data can be used on NetLogo, we cannot cover many other functions available on QGIS.
+Please refer to [QGIS Training Manual](https://docs.qgis.org/2.8/en/docs/training_manual/create_vector_data/index.html) for more information.

 ### Setup work environment for NetLogo (5min)
 1. Please download and install `NetLogo (6.1.1)` according to your platform.
 We recommend downloading `Windows (64-bit)`, `Mac OS X`, or `Linux (64-bit)`: [NetLogo Download Page](https://ccl.northwestern.edu/netlogo/6.1.1/).